ksylla/healthcheck-lab/README.md

 For initialisation scheduling we want to signal a service healthy as soon as possible.
 Thus a short interval is useful; many retries may be specified, in order to handle occasional long initialisations.
-But the short interval causes a high frequency of healthchecks at monitoring and a high number of retries causes high latency of signalling non healthyness.
+But the short interval causes a high frequency of healthchecks at monitoring and a high number of retries causes high latency of signalling `unhaelthy`.

 Currently monitoring cannot be disabled, if initialisation scheduling is required.

 # my proposal

-The following options may help to separate the handling of an initialisation phase and monitoring.
+The following options (with example values) may help to separate the handling of an initialisation phase and monitoring.

 * `init_delay: 3s`
    specifies the time to wait after container start until the first healthcheck is executed.
   * success: the container status changes to `healthy`
   * failure: the container remains in state `starting`